6615 Passons Boulevard

 Pico Rivera, CA 90660

 Five City Council members are elected, at large, for staggered four-year terms.
-The council members select one of the members to serve as Mayor and one to serve as Mayor Pro Tem.
+The council members select one of the members to serve as Mayor and serve as Mayor Pro Tem.
 Municipal elections are held in even-numbered years on the first Tuesday following the first Monday in November.

 The City Council holds its regular meetings on the 2nd and 4th Tuesday of every month, beginning at 6:00 p.m. in the Council Chambers at City Hall.
 All of these meetings are open to the public and include a period for receiving comments from the public.